mc68-net/r8format/programs/README.md

 Filename extensions encode the following meanings about file contents:
 - `*.bas`: ² Tokenised BASIC files as saved by MSX `SAVE "..."`.
 - `*.baa`: ² ASCII BASIC files as saved by MSX `SAVE "...",A`
-- `*.ba2`: ² ASCII BASIC files modified with alternate forms that MSX-BASIC reads but does not generate (e.g., `1.0` instead of `1!`).
-             (These are optional and tested only when they exist.)
 - `*.ba0`: ³ Detokenised BASIC files in non-expanded format.
 - `*.ba1`: ³ Detokenised BASIC files in expanded (`detok -e` option) format.
-- `*.ba2`: ³ Detokenised BASIC files in expanded format with additional (human-supplied) comments and formatting.
+- `*.ba2`: ³ Detokenised BASIC files in expanded format with additional (human-supplied) comments and formatting, and alternate forms that MSX-BASIC reads but does not generate (e.g., `1.0` instead of `1!`).
+These are optional and tested only when they exist.

-For the functional tests, the `*.ba2` file is optional (the test for it will be skipped if not present); all others are required.
+All of the above files are required except the `*.ba2` file; the test to tokenise that is skipped if it's not present.

 Notes:
 - ¹ The emulator will truncate long filenames to make them fit the MSX 8.3